propertyshelf/ps.releaser/README.rst

     ps.releaser = git git@github.com:propertyshelf/ps.releaser.git

-This creates the ``zest.releaser`` executabled in your bin-directory.
+This creates the ``zest.releaser`` executables in your bin-directory.
 Create a release as you're used to::

     $ ./bin/fullrelease